Police

 More information:

-Outside of the capital, banks are limited and you may need to use cash.
+Outside of the capital, banks are limited and you will likely have to use cash.

 When driving, you must be able to show: